 As well as ingas, another common suffix was ‘ham’, which meant homestead or settlement.
 This would be added to a current name to create the new place name.
 Examples include Billingham, the settlement of the people of Billa, and Nottingham, the settlement of the people of Snot (which lost its S in modern years).

-The Anglo-Saxons also gave place names to Woking, Wokingham and Wokefield.
-All three refer to a man called Wocc and mean ‘Wocc’s people’, ‘the settlement of the people of Wocc’ and ‘Wocc’s open land’ respectively.
+Place names were also given by the Anglo-Saxons to Woking, Wokingham and Wokefield.
+All of these names were dedicated to a man known as Wocc, and meant ‘Wocc’s people’, ‘the settlement of the people of Wocc’ and ‘Wocc’s open land’, respectively.

-The suffix ‘wic’ was commonly used after directions, such as Northwich, Southwick, Westwick and Eastwick.
-It was also used with a prefix referring to trees – for example Hazelwick and Ashwick.
-‘Wic’ could also be used with plants (as in Rushwick) and farms such as Woolwich, Saltwick (salt farming) and Butterwick.
+The suffix ‘wic’, seen above in Warwick, was a common suffix often used after directions.
+This is the case in Northwich, Southwick, Westwick and Eastwick.
+However, it was also used in combination with prefixes that referred to trees, such as in Hazelwick and Ashwick.
+It could also be used with farms, for example in Woolwich, Saltwick and Butterwick.

 ‘Worth’ was another common suffix among the Saxons, and meant enclosure.
 Some of the towns that use this suffix have clear names, such as Littleworth and Highworth, but some are more obscure:

 ‘Ton’, ‘tun’ and ‘ham’ are also common in Saxon naming.
 Ton and tun means enclosure, farmstead or village, and Tonbridge in Kent is one of the only areas where it is used as a prefix.
 There are many places where it is used as a suffix with a direction, such as Sutton and Weston.
 However, it is also used to highlight features, including Brockton and Brotton, which reference local brooks.
 Ham and ton are regularly combined in Anglo-Saxon names, and Northampton and Littehampton are prominent examples of this.